AIHubCentral/docs/assets/Extra/Glossary.md

 - In some cases you can do it on GPU, some in CPU.

 ***
 ###### ‎
+### :icon-chevron-down:Optim
+- It is a shorter way to say optimizer.

+- A optimizer is an algorithm used to minimize the loss function during the training of neural networks.
+It helps adjust the model's weights and biases.

+***
+###### ‎
 :::content-center
 #### `You have reached the end.`